PECE-project/drupal-pece/src/docs/source/docs/gettingstarted.md

     The primary way to contribute data to the PECE archive is by creating an *artifact*.
 Artifacts contributed to the site can include documents, images, audio, videos, text, and web sites.
 Each artifact is embellished with metadata.
 For instructions on how to add artifacts to PECE, [read here](../artifacts).

+!!! note "Groups"

+    Groups are workspaces where designated site users can contribute content, share a field diary, write collaboratively, and publish essays.
+By creating groups in PECE, you can control which users on the platform have access to view and edit content.
+For instructions on how to create and administer groups, [read here](../groups).

 !!! note "Permissions"

     PECE has a several layers of permissions that can be applied to content archived in the platform.
 When a user selects a permission for content on the platform, it limits who can view, edit, and delete that content, depending on user roles assigned.
 Permissions can be set at a content level (which sets the content visibility site-wide) and at a group level (which sets the content visibility amongst group members).
 [Read more](../permissions) about user roles and permissions in PECE.

+!!! note "Projects"

+    A *project* designates a research project that the platform is being used to scaffold.
+You can use this content type to describe when a project starts and ends, its institutional affiliation, and its funding source.
+By creating a *fieldsite* in PECE, users can designate certain content as deriving from a particular geographic location.
+For instructions on how to add projects and fieldsites to PECE, [read here](../projects).

 !!! note "Logics"